Jack Suwinski Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.62 team ERA that ranks third among all MLB pitching staffs.
+- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.55).

-- The Mariners surrender the fewest home runs in baseball (41 total, 0.8 per game).
+- The Mariners surrender the first-fewest home runs in baseball (41 total, 0.8 per game).

-- Castillo makes the start for the Mariners, his 11th of the season.
-He is 3-2 with a 2.97 ERA and 66 strikeouts through 57 2/3 innings pitched.
+- Gonzales gets the start for the Mariners, his 10th of the season.
+He is 4-1 with a 5.68 ERA and 30 strikeouts in 44 1/3 innings pitched.

-- In his most recent outing on Tuesday against the Oakland Athletics, the righty went six scoreless innings while surrendering four hits.
+- The lefty last pitched on Wednesday against the Oakland Athletics, when he tossed six innings, allowing two earned runs while giving up five hits.

+- The 31-year-old has put up an ERA of 5.68, with 6.1 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .295 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.